 In addition to maintaining national educational and nursing accreditation, each state’s higher education and nursing governance boards may set unique requirements for online or distance-based clinical MSN programs that lead to licensure in their state.
 Please note that these requirements only apply if you are a prospective online or distance-based clinical MSN student.
-If you are a non-clinical MSN student, state authorization requirements do not apply to your application to Duke University School of Nursing.
+If you are a non-clinical MSN student, state authorization requirements do not apply to your application to the Duke University School of Nursing.

 If you are a prospective clinical MSN student, please refer to the information below that indicates the status of your state regarding the potential for obtaining a nursing license.
 Duke University School of Nursing is continually monitoring state licensing regulations to ensure we are compliant with individual state requirements.